 - Let the chicken rest 2-3 minutes on a baking pan.

-- Gently heat oil in a pre-seasoned cast iron skillet.
+- Gently heat oil in a pre-seasoned cast iron skillet or Dutch oven.
 If you have a deep fryer, that is great!
 I would use that instead.
 The oil should be 350-375 F degrees before adding the chicken pieces.

 - Fry the chicken for 10 minutes on one side.
 Flip the chicken to cook the other side another 10 minutes.
 (Do this if you are not fully submerging your chicken in the hot oil.
 After you cook each side of the chicken, check the internal temperature of 165 F degrees.
 The total cook time would be around 20 minutes, but it depends on the cut of chicken you are using.
 If you are deep frying the chicken it will take less time for your chicken to cook.